Best and Cheapest Motorcycle Insurance in Washington: Companies, Coverage Options and Cost in 2022

 - Transfer discount: Some motorcycle insurance companies offer a discount to bikers who switch or transfer their motorcycle insurance to them.

 In order to legally operate a motorcycle in Washington State, you must have either a valid motorcycle permit or a motorcycle endorsement.
 To apply for a Washington motorcycle instruction permit, you must be at least 16 years old and have a valid Washington driver license.
+The endorsement is required if your bike can go faster than 30 miles per hour or if your engine is larger than 50 cubic centimetres.
+You need to have a three-wheel endorsement if your motorcycle has a stabilizing conversion kit or a sidecar, or if it's a trike.
 You also have to pass the motorcycle permit operation knowledge and riding skills test or take a motorcycle safety course that includes both of these tests.

 To apply for the motorcycle endorsement you must be at least 16 years old with a valid Washington driver license and have successfully passed the permit tests.
 You have two options for obtaining the motorcycle endorsement: you can take a motorcycle safety course that includes both the endorsement knowledge and riding skills test, or take the endorsement knowledge and riding skills test with an approved motorcycle safety school.